thatsLegit/thatsLegit/README.md

 ### Hi there 👋

-I'm Ilya, currently working as a full-stack at talent.io in Paris.<br>
+I'm Ilya, currently looking for a job as a mobile dev in Paris.<br>
 I'm passionate about learning new things everyday and coding :grin::computer:<br>

 #### Visit my website and know more about my projects ! http://ilyastepanov.online/